 - to undertake future capital raisings sufficient to meet the above noted funding requirements and the Group is consulting with potential sophisticated investors in this regard.
-The directors are confident in raising the required funds successfully based on the past and recent capital raised; - VDM's largest shareholder, Australia Kengkong Investments Co Pty Ltd will not demand repayment of amounts due under the FLA within the next twelve months from the date of signing this report, confirmation of which has been received; - A Cachoeiras do Binga joint venture partner will not demand repayment of the outstanding creditor balance detailed in note 17 until the Group's next significant capital raising or when the Group's financial status has a significant improvement, confirmation of which has been received; and - its application for the renewal of its Cachoeiras de Binga prospecting license which has expired on 15 May 2017 to be approved.
-Despite that the license renewal is still awaiting approval, directors confirm that the Group continues to retain the relevant exploration rights.
+The directors are confident in raising the required funds successfully based on the past and recent capital raised; - VDM's largest shareholder, Australia Kengkong Investments Co Pty Ltd will not demand repayment of amounts due under the FLA within the next twelve months from the date of signing this report, confirmation of which has been received; - VDM holds an investment property that has a book value of \$1.215 million that is expected to be sold within the next twelve months; and - a Cachoeiras do Binga joint venture partner will not demand repayment of the outstanding creditor balance detailed in note 17 until the Group's next significant capital raising or when the Group's financial status has a significant improvement, confirmation of which has been received.